 How Do I Know When it is Time for Euthanasia?

 Letting go of your beloved pet is the hardest thing an animal lover will ever go through.
-And what can make it even more agonizing is weighing the decision whether to “help” them in their passing (or not) and the timing of any assistance.
+And what can make it even more agonizing is weighing the decision about whether to help them in their passing (or not), and the timing of any assistance.
 Doing it when you think it might be too soon can leave you with lasting guilt over whether you should have waited.
 But waiting too long can cause your pet unnecessary suffering.
-Watching them deteriorate day after day is harmful to you too.
+Watching them deteriorate day after day can be harmful to your own well-being.
 How do you know what to do?

-If your pet has become so ill that your vet has suggested it might be time to consider euthanasia, it can reassure you to hear how your pet actually feels inside their body, and what they want done about it.
-This helps you reach a decision sooner about next steps, and feel more at peace with how it is ultimately handled.
+If your pet has become so ill that your vet has suggested it might be time to consider euthanasia, it can reassure you to hear how your pet actually feels inside their body, AND what they want done about it.
+Pets always have a clear opinion regarding euthanasia.
+Hearing directly from them regarding how they are doing and what their ultimate wishes are helps you reach a decision about next steps, and to feel much more at peace about it too.

-Some animals — even ones that were not elderly — have told me that they have had a full life and that they were ready to let go.
-I have known others who were very sick but just weren’t ready to pass because they had reasons they wanted to stick around a bit longer.
+Some pets — even ones that were not elderly — have told me that they have had a full life and that they were ready to let go.
+I have known others who were very sick but just weren’t ready to pass yet because they had particular reasons they wanted to stick around a bit longer.
 It is very individual, just as it would be with humans.
 Some don’t want any more medical assistance, or they’ll tell me that they want every possible healing measure taken first.
-Some I’ve known decided to slip away on their own without their human present because they wanted to spare them any more distress.
-Several cases come to mind where my clients were able to enjoy another couple of months beyond what they (and even their vet) thought they had before they said goodbye.
+I’ve known some that for one reason or another, decided to slip away on their own without their human present.
+(Though you should know that this is a lot less common than you might imagine, or hope for.)

-We are so lucky that so many vets now make this a house call so that you can say goodbye in your own home without adding more stress to your pet.
-It’s really the best scenario, though unfortunately not always possible.
+We are lucky that so many veterinarians make this a house call so that you can say goodbye in your own home without adding more stress to the situation.
+It’s really the best scenario, though unfortunately it's not always possible.